vipshop/vjtools/vjtop/README_EN.md

 Run Maven install task and unzip the resulted zip package in the target folder.
 Set JAVA_HOME environment variable to your JDK directory.

 Run the following command under **the same user who started the target process**.
-If access errors are met, try again with root user.

 ```
 // showing threads consuming the most cpu